 The VIC market has rebounded sharply.
-The projected end of the COVID-19 pandemic has boosted sentiment in Victoria, and the Melbourne market is projected to deliver 8 - 12 per cent capital growth over the next 12 months, while demand for units is soft.
+The projected end of the COVID-19 pandemic boosted sentiment in VIC, and the market is projected to deliver 8 - 12 per cent capital growth over the next 12 months, while demand for units is soft.

-The Westpac-Melbourne Institute Index in relation to House Price Expectations surged sharply in the past three months by 50 per cent.
-House price expectations are already being reflected in auction clearance rates figures, with auction clearance rates in the second week of November showed results of 68 per cent in Melbourne.
-It should be noted, however, that a clear distinction should be made between houses and units in Melbourne, where the average preliminary clearance rates for houses during the past 4 weeks was 77 per cent, well above units with 64 per cent.
+The Westpac-Melbourne Institute Index in relation to House Price Expectations has surged sharply in the past four months by almost 32 per cent.
+House price expectations are already being reflected in auction clearance rates figures, with preliminary auction clearance rates in the last week of January 2021 showed results of 83 per cent in Melbourne.
+It should be noted, however, that a clear distinction should be made between houses and units.
+The average preliminary clearance rates for houses during the last week of January 2021 were 84 per cent, while for units only 78 per cent.

-With only a low availability of stock of quality assets in popular areas (such as inner Melbourne, Inner East and Inner South), increasing demand has been reflected by increasingly robust auction clearance rates, double-digit growth is likely for houses in Melbourne and the surrounding areas in 2021.
-Therefore, new highs for housing prices in Sydney are again on the horizon.
+With only a low availability of stock of quality assets in popular areas across VIC, double-digit growth is likely for houses in Melbourne and in the popular regional areas over the next 12 months, with housing prices highly likely to break record highs.

-Due to low population growth, some greenfield areas carry a higher level of risk in the short term due to high supply.
-A prime example of this is Melbourne - West with an addition of 18,088 houses in the next 24 months, being 8.5 per cent of the current stock.
+Due to lower-than-expected population growth, some greenfield areas carry a higher level of risk in the short term due to high supply.
+A prime example of this is Melbourne - West with an addition of 18,829 houses expected over the next 24 months, being an uplift of 8.8 per cent of the established dwelling stock.
 However, while the short-term risk is elevated, over the medium to long term no dramatic price reductions are expected and houses still present a lower level of risk than that associated with high-rise units.

 As with Sydney, a clear distinction should be made between family-suitable apartments and units in popular areas with limited supply of units, to areas with a high supply of rental properties.

 However, rental units in high supply areas, present a higher level of risk.
 Irrespective of COVID-19, many areas with oversupply have been labelled ‘danger zones’ and have low sales volumes.
-Examples include Melbourne – Inner East with 4,865 units in the pipeline (7.8 per cent increase to the current stock), Melbourne – West with 4,246 units in the pipeline (8.4 per cent increase to the current stock) and Melbourne – Inner with 13,365 units in the pipeline (5.4 per cent increase to the current stock).
+Examples include Melbourne – West with 4,267 units in the pipeline (8.4 per cent increase to the current stock), Melbourne – Inner East with 4,523 units in the pipeline (7.2 per cent increase to the current stock) and Melbourne – Inner with 11,579 units in the pipeline (4.7 per cent increase to the current stock).
 For these areas, the unit market will become less attractive than houses.

-Vacancy rates have noticeably increased in some areas, such as inner Melbourne, with vacancy rates exceeding the 10 per cent mark.
-This increases the serviceability risk, particularly for highly leveraged investors relying on rental income and taxation planning to service their mortgage payments.
-The following SA4 areas have experienced large increases in rental listings and large drops in rent: Melbourne – Inner, Melbourne – Inner East and Melbourne – Inner South.
-Mortgage arrears in those high-supply areas should be closely monitored.
+Vacancy rates have noticeably increased in some areas, such as in inner-Melbourne, increasing the serviceability risk, particularly for highly leveraged investors relying on rental income and taxation planning to service their mortgage payments.
+The following SA4 areas have experienced large drops in rent: Melbourne – Inner, Melbourne – Inner East and Mornington Peninsula.
+Mortgage arrears in these high-supply areas should be closely monitored.